Building the Internet of Agents with z402

 - x-mode: a 100% x402 compatible mode, following the same specs

-In short, we believe that z-mode is better than x-mode in most cases, but not in all. z-mode outperforms x-mode every time a buyer needs to perform multiple transactions with a seller, in this case you get instant transactions and the lowest blockchain fees, even in the case of a single transaction z-mode performs just as good as x-mode (they have the same speed), but the overhead of using a smart contract slightly increases the blockchain fees.
+In short, we believe that z-mode is better than x-mode in most cases, but not in all. z-mode outperforms x-mode when a buyer needs to perform multiple transactions with a seller, in this case you get instant transactions and the lowest fees, even in the case of a single transaction z-mode performs just as good as x-mode (they have the same speed), but the overhead of using a smart contract slightly increases the blockchain fees.
 So, it's smart to use x-mode for single-use non-repeated transactions, for all the rest use z-mode.

 Choose z-mode every time, as buyer or seller, you need to do multiple transactions.
 For example, choose z-mode